lich4/ChargeLimiter/Readme.md

 Does CL support 3rd party battery?
 * CL support battery of most brands.

+Why does my iPhone won't charge any more after using for a while(Most questions from freshman)?
+* CL is not a fully-automatic tool, please set the threshhold carefully according to the actual temperature if temperature control is enabled, or CL will surely stop charging and won't re-charge any more.
+* CL is designed to reduce the charging count, so it won't start charging for connecting to an adaptor in "Plug and charge" mode, but will start charging for re-connecting to an adaptor.

 Will the battery health percentage increase after using CL for a period of time?
 * I don't think it's possible, especially for a software, but there are indeed some users have their battery health increased after using CL for a month.
 * CL will slow down dropping speed of battery health for most users.
 * Health percentage may fluctuate in certain range.
 There are indeed little users keep dropping health after using CL, please stop using CL in this case.
+* Keep connecting to an adaptor and enable ChargeInhibit(without DisableInflow) as long as possible, the normal amperage should be 0mA, and the health of battery will never drop.

+* 停充状态下一直连电源的情况下,正常电流为0,健康度永久不掉.

+Is it possible to install CL without Jailbreak or TrollStore(-like) enviroment?
+* Private api is used in CL, so it is impossible to be published to Appstore.
+* Special entitlements is used CL, so it is impossible to be installed as common ipa files.

 ## Compatibility

 Please test battery compatibility before using CL, stop and uninstall CL if unsupported
 * 1.Check compatibility of ChargeInhibit.Disable charging by toggling the "Charging" button, any change within 120 seconds means ChargeInhibit is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
-* 2.Check compatibility of PredictiveChaargingInhibit.
+* 2.Check compatibility of PredictiveChargingInhibit.
 Enable it from "Advanced-Predictive charging inhibit", then follow steps in '1'.
 * 3.Disable inflow by toggling the "External connected" button when it is enabled, any change within 120 seconds means DisableInflow is supported, unless the InstantAmperage keep above 50mA after being disabled.(InstantAmperage may be invalid for a few kinds of batteries, in this case take a look at capacity increasement)
 * The battery will never be supported by CL if neither ChargeInhibit nor DisableInflow is supported.
 * If the health of battery keep dropping abnormally while using CL, please stop and uninstall CL.

 ## Instruction

-* Some Studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
+* Some studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
 Therefore, the default threshold is set to 20/80.
-* There is 120 seconds delay after setting the charging status after iPhone8, maybe the same for iPad.
+* There is 120-seconds delay after setting the charging status for iPhone8+(equal or higher than), maybe the same for iPad.
 * The lightning icon of system status bar will not be updated in ChargeInhibit mode, the actual charging status can be found in 3utools(and similar) or CL, while it will be updated in DisableInflow mode(iPhone8+), this mode is enabled in "Advanced-Control inflow".
 * For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for not being able to restart daemon itself automatically.
 * CL only start/stop charging under certain conditions as show behind.
-* The real value stop on trigger is not necessarily equal to the target value, the difference may have sth. to do with the "120 seconds delay" after iPhone8, and charging speed.
+* The real value stop on trigger is not necessarily equal to the target value, the difference may have sth. to do with the "120 seconds delay" for iPhone8+, and charging speed.
 * Health, calculated with NominalChargeCapacity, with value higher than 100% indicates the battery must have been replaced before, and with more capacity than battery shipped with this model first released.
 * Hardware capacity with value higher than 100%, maybe indicate the battery is not calibrated or has been changed.
 * InstantAmperage with positive value means the current flow into battery from adaptor, negative means the current flow into iDevice from battery without any adaptor.
 InstantAmperage should be 0mA normally in ChargeInhibit mode, in this case the current will flow through battery and feed iDevice, it will cause less damage to battery than use battery to supply power directly. (*In fact, keep connecting to any adaptor and stop charging, the health may never drop*).
 InstantAmperage should be negative in DisableInflow mode.